PTSSpace/MANIsimulation/README.md

 MANI's links and joints are labelled based on their positions in respect to the robot itself.
 The positions are as follows:

 ![alt text](https://github.com/PTScientists/MANIsimulation/blob/master/mani_sidelabels.png)

+### MANI Inertia
+You can change MANI's inertia moments if needed.
+Open the file `MANIsimulation/manisim_description/urdf/manisim.urdf.xacro` and proceed as described [here](http://gazebosim.org/tutorials?tut=inertia&cat=build_robot) in section "Filling in the tags in URDF or SDF". `manisim.urdf.xacro` is a URDF based file.

 ## ROS Integration (Robotic Operating System)
 ### ROS Overview